-- AoS1 My Music
+- AoS1 Music YOU know and love

-- AoS2 The Concerto Through Time
+- AoS2 The Orchestral Concerto

-- AoS3 Rhythms of the World
+- AoS3 Music around the World

-- AoS4 Film music
+- AoS4 Film and Game music

-- AoS5 Conventions of Pop
+- AoS5 All things Pop

-Integrated Portfolio 30% - A performance composition chosen by the student.
+Integrated Portfolio 30% - A performance and composition chosen by the student in any style.

-Practical Component 30% - Controlled conditions coursework.
-Perform in a group.
-Produce compositions based on set briefs.
+Practical Component 30% - Controlled conditions coursework: perform in a group and produce compositions based on set briefs.